Nikki Haley to resign as UN ambassador

 Her news shocked a number of senior foreign policy officials in the Trump administration, according to Jonathan Swan - who is a National political reporter with Axios who covers the Trump presidency and Republican leaders.

-“This comes at as surprise.
-Ambassador Haley has been a very strong and effective advocate for the U.S. She and SG have a had a very strong working relationship which has avoided what could have been a breakdown of the U.S./U.N. relationship," one senior diplomat told CNN.
+“This comes as a surprise.
+Ambassador Haley has been a very strong and effective advocate for the U.S. She and SG have had a very strong working relationship which has avoided what could have been a breakdown of the U.S./U.N. relationship," one senior diplomat told CNN.

+With Haley’s departure at the end of the year, five women will be left on Trump’s cabinet: Administrator of the Small Business Administration Linda E. McMahon, Director of the Central Intelligence Agency Gina Haspel, Secretary of Education Elisabeth Prince DeVos, Secretary of Transportation Elaine L. Chao and Secretary of Homeland Security Kirstjen Nielsen.

+Former White House official Omarosa Manigault Newman took the opportunity of Haley’s resignation news to praise Haley and bash Trump, as losing her “will be more of a statement of #45’s lack of diversity in this admin.”

 Citizens for Responsibility and Ethics, a government watchdog group, asked the State Department Monday to investigate whether Haley broke rules by accepting flights on private jets, according to the Post and Courier.